-Newly released database on varietal release and adoption estimates for eleven CGIAR mandated crops across 15 countries
+Newly released database for 11 CGIAR mandated crops across 15 countries

 “We now have covered a very large majority of the most relevant crop-country combinations for CGIAR over the period 2009 – 2015.”